OWASP/www-project-operational-technology-top-10/docs/introduction/contributing.md

 Please don’t hesitate to contact the OWASP OT Top 10 project with your questions, comments, and ideas, either publicly by adding issues or providing commits on [our github page](https://github.com/OWASP/www-project-operational-technology-top-10).

 Please join the [OWASP OT Top 10 Slack Channel](https://owasp.slack.com/archives/C07HDTYRA6R) to chat.
+You can get a free invitation to the OWASP slack server through [this website](https://owasp.org/slack/invite).

 Until the Top 10 have stabilized, we aim to do a video conference every two weeks.
 The next one will be announced on slack (and pinned there).